rodrum/arcade/README.md

 This option uses the [Nix package manager](https://nixos.org/download/).
 This will allow you to create a temporary shell session with `nix-shell` that will have the necessary dependencies installed (`gfortran`, `fftw`, etc) to tun ARCADE.

 Here we use `nix-shell` to create a temporary create a shell loaded with all the dependencies needed.
-The file `arcade.nix` contains the needed instructions to create this thell.
+The file `arcade.nix` contains the needed instructions to create this thell (based on example from [this blog] (http://ghedam.at/15978/an-introduction-to-nix-shell)).
 Just do:

 ```bash
 nix-shell arcade.nix